-PVC piping has become common nowadays in many industrial setups but in spite of its popular usage, most of the people are unaware of its technical know-how.
-PVC stands for polyvinyl chloride and is used in thousands of different things like ceiling tiles, portable electronics, pipes, and signs.
-Polyvinyl chloride (PVC) mainly consists of a vinyl polymer, which consists of compressed vinyl groups, also referred to as ethenyls.
-PVC has proved to be an indispensable component of construction industry due to its time and cost saving capacities.
-An estimate of its proliferation can be gaged by the fact that by 2016, plastic production of the PVC material will rise above at least 40 million tons!
+PVC piping has become common nowadays in many industrial setups, but most people are unaware of its technical know-how despite its popular usage.
+PVC stands for polyvinyl chloride and is used in thousands of things like ceiling tiles, portable electronics, pipes, and signs.
+Polyvinyl chloride (PVC) mainly consists of a vinyl polymer consisting of compressed vinyl groups, also referred to as ethenyl.
+PVC has proved to be an indispensable component of the construction industry due to its time and cost-saving capacities.
+An estimate of its proliferation can be gauged by the fact that by 2016, plastic production of PVC material will rise above at least 40 million tons!

-PVC mainly consists of plasticizers called phthalates which due to its low prices, has been used widely in the production process ever since its introduction in the 1920’s.
-One of the many qualities that PVC has is that it is water proof and that makes it a suitable candidate in manufacturing most of the industrial equipments.
+PVC mainly consists of plasticizers called phthalates which, due to its low prices, has been used widely in the production process ever since its introduction in the 1920s.
+One of the many qualities that PVC has is that it is waterproof, making it a suitable candidate in manufacturing most industrial equipment.